perladvent/perldotcom/content/article/_pub_2003_05_22_testing.md

 {
-   "draft" : null,
-   "slug" : "/pub/2003/05/22/testing",
-   "date" : "2003-05-22T00:00:00-08:00",
    "tags" : [],
-   "thumbnail" : null,
+   "title" : "Testing mod_perl 2.0",
    "categories" : "web",
+   "date" : "2003-05-22T00:00:00-08:00",
+   "slug" : "/pub/2003/05/22/testing",
    "description" : " Last time, we looked at writing a simple Apache output filter - Apache::Clean - using the mod_perl 2.0 API.
 How did I know that the filter I presented really worked?
-I wrote a test suite for it, one that...", "title" : "Testing mod_perl 2.0",
+I wrote a test suite for it, one that...", "image" : null,
-   "image" : null,
    "authors" : [
       "geoffrey-young"
-   ]
+   ],
+   "draft" : null,
+   "thumbnail" : null
 }